7 Tips For Balancing Freelancing And Your Full Time Job

 You will need to work out whether taking on freelance work is going to be worthwhile – if you’re just outside the higher tax bracket and your initial earnings will be modest, you will have to factor in the extra tax you’ll be paying.

 Prioritise carefully and always keep track of where you are with every project.
+This is particularly important if you bill by an hourly rate.
 If you are asked to take on work for short deadlines, check that it fits with your existing commitments before agreeing.

 In addition, plan as far ahead as you can for the unexpected.
 Take care of your health to try to minimise illness – if you’re responsible for others (for instance, if you’re a carer or a parent) try to work out ahead of time what will happen if your charges are ill or have an accident.
 Try to cover all eventualities – you can’t, but the more preparation you do the better you’ll be able to cope when misfortune strikes.